nutanix/libvfio-user/docs/vfio-user.rst

 mapped then the server must release all references to that DMA region before replying, which potentially includes in-flight DMA transactions.

 The server responds with the original DMA entry in the request.
-If the *get dirty page bitmap* bit is set in flags in the request, then the server also includes the `VFIO Bitmap`_ structure sent in the request, followed by the corresponding dirty page bitmap, where each bit represents one page of size *pgsize* in `VFIO Bitmap`_ .

-The total size of the total reply message is:
-16 + 24 + (16 + *size* in `VFIO Bitmap`_ if *get dirty page bitmap* is set).

 ``VFIO_USER_DEVICE_GET_INFO``
 -----------------------------